thomazyazima/thomazyazima.github.io/week-1/1-get-started/README.md

 **Writing reflections for each challenge is mandatory.**

 Before you can complete your reflection, you'll need to click the "Fork" button at the top right of this page.
-You will write all of your reflections, and most of your challenges (after weeks 1 and 2) in your unit-specific repositories.
+You be completing most of your assignments in your unit-specific repositories.
 DO NOT move your reflections into your [USERNAME].github.io repository.
-These are separate.
+These are separate repositories.

 ![Repo to Fork](../imgs/repo-to-fork.jpg)